geymed/octostar/README.md

 A bookmark organizer for Github Stars.
 Built off the Hackathon starter kit, you can manage and tag your Github stars using this tool.
 Built with Node, Mongo, Bootstrap, Vue, and a smattering of other things.

-This is the source code for the service located @ http://octostar.io.
+This is the source code for the service located @ http://octostar.io which will be launching in a few weeks.
 Any updates pushed to there start here.

 ### Application Layers
 There are two layers of this application: